explodinglabs/superstack.docs/docs/gettingstarted.md

 3. Launches PostgREST and Swagger UI
 4. Serves everything through Caddy

+> 💡 Only Caddy exposes a port – all services are routed through it.

 ## Change the Docker images to your own (Recommended)

 In `compose.yaml`, change the `explodinglabs` images to your own: